Reaction and Controversy

 Considering the size of the display and how it's tethered to the stadium, alterations aren't likely.
 There's very little room above the screens to raise them very far, and the cost to change the scoreboard would likely be extravagant.
 For now, it looks like the stadium will remain as it is.
 The real question will be if the scoreboard will generate more controversy on Feb.
 6, 2011.
 That's when the stadium will serve as the location for Super Bowl XLV.

-Learn more about HDTV technology by following the links on the next page.
+Learn more about HDTV technology by following the links below.